CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: b) Damodar

-Q11. ____ is known as the Queen of the Arabian Sea.
+Q11.
+Which city is renowned as the Queen of the Arabian Sea?

 a) Cochin